Learn to make a DIY Christmas bowl with newspaper and fabric! This is a perfect easy centerpiece. Fill it with cinnamon scented pine cones to display.

 Stick the tie end in a plastic cup.
 Here’s a tip: Use a lemon or other piece of fruit to weigh your cup down!

 Tear strips of newspaper about two inches wide and six inches long.
-You don’t
+You don’t need to make them the exact size, but this is approximate for ease of application.

 Apply a thick layer of mod Podge to the balloon, essentially making the shape of the bowl on the balloon.